Towards Trapped-Ion Thermometry Using Cavity-Based EIT: Introduction

-Achieving and confirming near-ground-state cooling is essential, since even a small residual motional excitation can degrade coherence and reduce the fidelity of quantum operations \cite{wineland1998experimental,RevModPhys.87.1419}.
-With successful demonstrations across a broad range of ion species and trap architectures, resolved sideband cooling has emerged as the standard technique for preparing trapped ions close to the motional ground state \cite{PhysRevLett.62.403,Roos2000PRL,wineland1998experimental}.
-For this reason, accurate thermometry after sideband cooling is crucial for describing cooling performance and validating subsequent quantum operations.
-After compensation of excess micromotion, it is possible to characterize the motion of a trapped ion in a radio-frequency Paul trap \cite{wineland1998experimental}.
+Post compensation of excess micromotion, the motion of an ion confined in a radio-frequency Paul trap can be described as a simple harmonic oscillator with discrete, equally spaced energy levels, which define the motional states \cite{wineland1998experimental}.
 Ion temperature is directly determined by a discrete phonon occupation number that characterizes the motional state.
-Determining this phonon occupation provides a crucial benchmark for coherent quantum operations and enables a direct evaluation of the ions' thermal state \cite{leibfried2003quantum,wineland1998experimental,PhysRevLett.76.1796}.
-A variety of techniques have been developed to deduce the motional occupation of trapped ions \cite{PhysRevLett.83.4713,PhysRevLett.76.1796,PhysRevA.104.043108}.
-The most popular method is resolved sideband thermometry, which assumes a thermal motional distribution and uses the ratio of red to blue sideband transition strengths to estimate the mean phonon number \cite{PhysRevLett.62.403, PRXQuantum.4.040346}.
+Determining this phonon occupation provides a crucial benchmark for coherent quantum operations and enables a direct evaluation of the ions' thermal state \cite{leibfried2003quantum,wineland1998experimental,PhysRevLett.76.1796}.\\ A variety of techniques have been developed to deduce the motional occupation of trapped ions \cite{PhysRevLett.83.4713,PhysRevLett.76.1796,PhysRevA.104.043108}.
+The most popular method is resolved sideband thermometry, which assumes a thermal motional distribution and uses the ratio of red to blue sideband transition strengths to estimate the mean phonon occupation \cite{PhysRevLett.62.403, PRXQuantum.4.040346}.
 More generally, reconstruction techniques that do not strictly rely on thermal assumptions are made possible by extracting phonon distribution information from Rabi oscillations in carrier and sideband transitions \cite{PhysRevLett.76.1796,PhysRevLett.83.4713,PhysRevA.104.043108}.
-These methods are well known and typically require precise internal-state preparation and the detection of projective states.
-There has been a growing interest in cavity quantum electrodynamics with trapped ions due to its potential to realize scalable quantum networks, enhanced light-matter coupling, and effective ion-photon interfaces \cite{PhysRevLett.110.213605,wang2000cavity,PhysRevA.61.011801,mucke2010electromagnetically,tanji2011vacuum,Duan2010QuantumNetworksIons,Reiserer2022CavityNodes}.
+These methods are well known and typically require precise internal-state preparation and the detection of projective states.\\ Over the past few decades, following the seminal works of Kimble \cite{kimble1998strong}, Haroche \cite{brune1996quantum} and Rempe \cite{reiserer2015cavity}, there has been growing interest in cavity-QED with trapped ions due to its potential for the realization of scalable quantum networks, enhanced light-matter coupling, and effective ion-photon interfaces for quantum information processing schemes and applications \cite{PhysRevLett.110.213605,wang2000cavity,PhysRevA.61.011801,mucke2010electromagnetically,tanji2011vacuum,Duan2010QuantumNetworksIons,Reiserer2022CavityNodes}.
 Interference-based phenomena such as cavity-assisted electromagnetic-induced transparency (EIT) are made possible by the presence of an optical cavity, which alters the interaction between the ion and the electromagnetic field.
 Since its discovery, EIT \cite{PhysRevLett.66.2593} has made it possible for a wide range of coherent optical control applications, such as slow light in atomic medium \cite{novikova2012electromagnetically}, quantum memory \cite{ma2017optical}, laser cooling \cite{morigi2000ground}, precision spectroscopy, and sensing \cite{PhysRevLett.110.213605}.